EGO4D/docs/docs/start-here.md

 ## Select Your Subset Of Interest

-TODO: You likely won't want the full dataset!

-The EGO4D CLI, for example, enables researchers to access data matching their baseline, benchmark, scenario, or data type of interest.
+For most purposes, you'll want to select the baseline, benchmark, scenario, or data type of interest first, and then specify the subset accordingly rather than downloading the full (> 5TB) dataset.
+Please refer to the **[EGO4D CLI](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/cli/README.md)** documentation for the dataset commands, the approximate sizing below, and the [benchmark](./benchmarks/overview.md) and [annotation](./annotations.md) documentation for details of what's available.

 ## Download The Data